In Reading Pattern

 What is the anatomy of a Z-Pattern?

-The anatomy of a Z-Pattern consists of three main elements: the horizontal lines at the top and bottom which draw attention to important headings or calls to action, and the diagonal line that connects these two points, acting as a guide for the reader’s eye across the content.
-This structure helps to create a visually appealing layout that facilitates quick information absorption.
+The anatomy of a Z-Pattern consists of three main parts: the horizontal lines at the top and bottom, which draw attention to the key elements; and the diagonal line that connects these two horizontal movements, guiding the viewer's eye across the layout.
+This structure helps to create a clear visual hierarchy and directs the viewer's focus to important content.